-For the uninitiated, a rhetorical question is a figure of speech that poses a question but does not demand an answer.
+A rhetorical question is a figure of speech that poses a question but does not demand an answer.
 “What’s in a name?” asks Juliet in Romeo & Juliet.
 “Could I be wearing any more clothes?” asks Chandler in Friends.
 Both characters ask a question not necessarily to get an answer but instead to make a point.

 When I started writing this post, I hypothesized that some of the best OPM lyrics ever written are in the form of a question.
 I was right, although of course I didn’t actually use any quantitative method to rank every OPM song.
 So, in gist, the songs on this list are just some of my favorite questions in OPM.
 Feel free to recommend your own favorite questions in music — I am always open to discovering new bops, be it in English or Tagalog or otherwise.